Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: hedgehog94, Shutterstock

-The veterinary industry is expected to increase more than the average career in Australia.
-The number of pets owned in Australia is increasing.
-Therefore, it’s expected that the number of vets needed to take care of them will increase, too.
-Now would be a good time to get into this career, as the demand will likely increase.
+The veterinary industry is expected to expand more than the average career in Australia.
+The number of pets owned in Australia is increasing, and the number of vets needed to care for them isn’t expected to meet the demand.

 3. 47% of vets work outside of a capital city, which is higher than the job average in Australia.